MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Fixed**

 * Fix the drawing of thick faded circle arcs.
-* Fix some linker issues on some Architectures.
+* Fix some linker issues on some Architectures:

+  * Fix invalid linker issues (when MicroUI is not used or if another allocator is used).
+  * Fix custom LCD format on VEE Port with ASLR mode (example: X86 with -pie option).
+  * Remove some absolute symbols.
+  * Replace sections ``.text`` by ``.rodata``.

 .. _MicroUI API 3.5.0: https://repository.microej.com/modules/ej/api/microui/3.4.0/